Isla de Providencia, Colombia’s unspoilt paradise island

 Isla de Providencia tip: Remember to keep your San Andrés tourist card!

 This is a card you have to pay for at the check-in desk on the mainland, as you check in for your flight to San Andrés.
-The San Andrés tourist card costs 112,500 COP (£28) as of September 2019.
+The San Andrés tourist card costs 112,500 COP (£28).
 You will need this card to prove you’ve paid the tourist tax throughout your time on Isla San Andres and Isla de Providencia, and will be asked to show it on any arrival to and departure from the islands – even when heading back to mainland Colombia.

 How long to stay on Isla de Providencia, Colombia?
 3-4 days